georgesung/georgesung.github.io/_posts/2023-05-06-llm-qa-eval-wikipedia.md

 For the embedding model, I compared OpenAI text-embedding-ada-002 and the open source INSTRUCTOR-XL models.
 The INSTRUCTOR-XL model performed better, which is encouraging since INSTRUCTOR-XL is also licensed under Apache 2.0.

-You can find my code [here](https://github.com/georgesung/LLM-WikipediaQA).
+My code for running these comparisons are available [here](https://github.com/georgesung/LLM-WikipediaQA).

 ## Intro
 The recent developments in open source LLMs to match ChatGPT have been incredibly exciting.
 There are great places to try out these new LLMs, e.g. on HuggingFace Spaces.
 Inspired by [The Ultimate Battle of Language Models: Lit-LLaMA vs GPT3.5 vs Bloom vs …](https://lightning.ai/pages/community/community-discussions/the-ultimate-battle-of-language-models-lit-llama-vs-gpt3.5-vs-bloom-vs/), I wanted to try out different LLMs for Q&A on multiple articles with various questions.
 I was also particularly interested in commercially viable open source LLMs (so not Llama-based, but I'm curious!), since the use cases for these are broader, e.g. document Q&A/chat on internal company documentation.
 Thus I decided to try out the following open source LLMs and embedding models, using the OpenAI models as a benchmark: